davidlbit/lego/README.md

 ## Solution Layout

 1. **Connect to the Database**:
-   - Scan a unique ID (order identifier) to get an overview of all LEGO sets.
+   - Scan a unique ID (order identifier) to get the order history, with the complete product summary.
    - Query the following information:
-     - Total number of LEGO sets
      - Total number of LEGO bricks
-     - Number of different LEGO sets
-     - Number of different LEGO bricks
+     - The CAT models, of the specific lego bricks

 2. **Create Reference Images**:
    - Forward the product ID to the pipeline responsible for generating synthetic images of the LEGO bricks.